JBShady/COD5-Remastered/README.md

 * Player rank now changes based on the above zombie stats within the mod, allowing players to not just be stuck at Private level 1 as mods do not carry over Multiplayer rank.
 There is no indication of progression or ranking up, similar to the ranking system in Black Ops II zombies.
 Note this is only a feature for bragging rights with friends to indicate how experienced you are within a map, and it still uses the vanilla prestige logos and rank numbering system so nothing looks out of place
 * Unused entities are cleared after use, both for one time items like radios or songs and for temporary scripting tasks
 * Fixed instances where functions should have been threaded instead of being called, which originally resulted in unnecessary delays or bugs
+* Fixed slight bias in array_randomize utility function to use a proper Fisher–Yates shuffle
 * Game is hardcoded to Campaign "normal" difficulty as the level of difficulty unintentionally changed health regen and other variables in zombies
 * Cheats disabled by default, use devmap to load in with cheats.
 Note that no leaderboard stats or ranks will save while playing with devmap so that you can still test features of the mod or develop without skewing legitimate stats you may have worked hard to earn